diginsight/smartcache/README.md

 }

 ```
-the mimage below shows `Diginsight.SmartCache` settings with default MaxAge and Expiration values for cache entries.
+the image below shows `Diginsight.SmartCache` settings with default MaxAge and Expiration values for cache entries.

 ![alt text](<02.
 Diginsight.SmartCache settings.png>)

 > NB.
-STEP02 only installs smartCache as an in memory service.<br>
+STEP02 only installs smartCache as an in-memory service.<br>
 > An additional step can be added to install RedIS support to SmartCache distributed caching.

 __Diginsight.SmartCache__ will manage cache entries synchronization across application instances by means of the `SetServiceBusCompanion`.<br>